-If you aren’t able to update your life insurance policy then you might be able to find a policy with a different provider that suits your new situation better.
+If you are not able to update your existing policy, you may be able to find a policy with a different provider that better suits your new situation.
 It’s always a good idea to get a personalised quote to see if your current insurance is the best option that’s available to you.

-If you have a more complex condition and you’re finding it difficult to get a price online, a broker or advisor can help you find a provider that will cover you.
-We work with life insurance advisors LifeSearch who can help you find a life insurance policy if you have a pre-existing medical condition that means you can’t be insured online.
+If you have a more complex condition and you’re finding it difficult to get a price online, a broker or adviser – such as our partner LifeSearch – can help you find a provider that will cover you.

-You’ll most likely need to share additional medical information and copies of any tests with a provider to help them understand the risk level of your condition.
-You’ll be asked to sign a medical release form and the insurer will then request this information from your doctor.
+You’ll most likely need to share additional medical information and copies of any tests with the provider to help them understand the level of risk associated with your condition.
+You’ll be asked to sign a medical release form which will allow the insurer to request this information from your doctor.

-You can end up paying more for your pre-existing life insurance because of this risk.
-But it’s important to declare any pre-existing medical conditions when taking out life insurance because if you don’t, your insurer can refuse to pay out for any claims.
+Life insurance is more expensive when you have a pre-existing condition because of the level of risk to the provider.
+However, it’s important that you declare any pre-existing medical conditions when taking out life insurance.
+If you don’t, your insurer can refuse to pay out for any claims.

-If you aren’t able to work because of an illness or injury – which then means you’re unable to afford your monthly life insurance payments – then a waiver of premium could mean you’ll be covered during this time.
+If you are not able to work because of an illness or injury – which then means you’re unable to afford your monthly life insurance payments – a waiver of premium could mean you’ll be covered during this time.

 This will need to be added to your policy as an additional level of cover and it will need to be taken out from the start of your life insurance policy.